JingshanDu/ConvertXYZ/README.md

 Availablity: Windows (win-x86), Linux (linux-x64), and macOS (osx-x64)

-Tested on Windows only but should work in all other environments.
+Tested in both Windows and Ubuntu.
 Programs are self-contained and have required dependencies included in the single executable file.